 The Quantum Technology International Conference 2020 (QTech 2020) will be held in Barcelona, Spain on November 2-4, 2020.
 The objectives of the conference is to present the latest developments of quantum technologies in the domains of quantum communication, computation, simulation, sensors and metrology, and their implementation using various platforms from atoms and ions to solid states, superconducting circuits and optics.

-The IQT Europe 2020 conference will be held at The Hague Conference Center in the Netherlands on November 9-11, 2020.
+The IQT Europe 2020 conference will be held as a week long virtual event this Fall.
 The conference will be produced by Inside Quantum Technologies, QuTech and 3DR Holdings and will be their second annual European conference.
 Details and a link to the website will be posted at a later date.

 The IEEE Quantum Week, also known as the IEEE International Conference on Quantum Computing and Engineering (QCE) will be held in Broomfield, Colorado on October 12-16, 2020.
 This conference aims to bring together quantum professionals, researchers, educators, entrepreneurs, champions and enthusiasts to exchange and share their experiences, challenges, research results, innovations, applications, pathways and enthusiasm on all aspects of quantum computing, engineering and technologies.

-The Second European Quantum Technology Conference (EQTC) will be held in Dublin, Ireland on November 23-27, 2020.
+The Second European Quantum Technology Conference (EQTC) has been postponed until November 29, 2021 to December 3, 2021 but will still be held in Dublin, Ireland.
 This will be a follow-on to the first EQTC conference held in Grenoble, France in 2019.
-EQTC 2020 will provide full coverage of the most prominent and recent advances in European and International quantum technology activities across basic sciences, communication, computing, simulation and sensing/metrology.
+EQTC 2021 will provide full coverage of the most prominent and recent advances in European and International quantum technology activities across basic sciences, communication, computing, simulation and sensing/metrology.
 The conference program addresses a wide range of topics in quantum technologies including fundamental science, infrastructure development, industry engagements, education & training, encouraging and facilitating gender balance in the quantum community, international cooperation, and policy-making.
 It will provide a forum to highlight the state-of-the-art in quantum technologies both in Europe and from around the world.